Loon Lake (band)

-Loon Lake was an indie rock band based in Melbourne, consisting of brothers Sam Nolan (lead vocals, guitar), Simon Nolan (guitar, vocals), and Nick Nolan (guitars, production), as well as Tim Lowe (bass), and Ricky (drums).
+Loon Lake was an indie rock band based in Melbourne, consisting of brothers Sam Nolan (lead vocals, guitar), Simon Nolan (guitar, vocals), and Nick Nolan (guitars, production), as well as Tim Lowe (bass), and Ricky Birmingham (drums).

 The band released two EPs, 2011's Not Just Friends and 2012's Thirty Three, the latter of which saw single "Cherry Lips" peak at No. 19 on the ARIA Australian Artists Singles Chart.
 In 2013, Loon Lake was named one of Triple J magazine's "50 Acts that Matter Right Now".
 The band released their debut album, Gloamer, on 11 October 2013.
 They self-released their second and final studio album Low Res in October 2015.

 The band announced in August 2015 that they would disband at the conclusion of their Final Wave Tour, which ended in November 2015.

 History

 Background

 The Nolan brothers grew up in Tarrawingee, a small town in Country Victoria, Australia.
 Nick Nolan is a lifelong friend of bassist Tim Lowe, who also grew up in Tarrawingee.
 Sam Nolan met guitarist Daniel Bull while traveling in Turkey.
 Sam came up with the band's name while reading E. L. Doctorow's Loon Lake in a Costa Rican café during his travels.

-Loon Lake's early demos "Into the Office" and "Easy Chairs", recorded in Melbourne in 2011, were praised by the Australian blogosphere and by Triple J critics Richard Kings Mill and Zan Rowe for their "killer riffs, total heart, and down to earth stories."
+Loon Lake's early demos "Into the Office" and "Easy Chairs", recorded in Melbourne in 2011, were praised by the Australian blogosphere and by Triple J critics Richard Kingsmill and Zan Rowe for their "killer riffs, total heart, and down to earth stories."

 In 2011, Loon Lake toured with Girls, Kaiser Chiefs, Cage the Elephant, The Grates, Jebediah and more.
 These support tours were followed by the band's first national headlining tour named the Not Just Friends tour, on which they sold out iconic Melbourne venues Northcote Social club and Ding Dong Lounge.